AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 1. Click **Create** > **Adaptive Forms**.
 The wizard for creating Adaptive Form opens.

 1. Select the core component template in the **Source** tab.

-    >[!NOTE]
-    >
-    > When you create an Adaptive Form with core components, you see different themes under the **Style** tab.
-You can customize the theme and save it for future use by setting up a frontend pipeline.

 1. Select the theme in the **Style** tab.
 1. Click **Create**.